Zambia-Canada Research Partnership

 To achieve these goals, team members will respect and acknowledge the differences in communication norms in both countries, exploring new approaches in communicating that ensure all team members are included in the various team dialogues and receive relevant updates.
-These innovative approaches to knowledge sharing and collaboration support the long-term vision of the CCGHR.
+These innovative approaches to knowledge sharing and collaboration support our long-term vision.

-- Follow the Country Partnerships blog for regular updates
+- Follow the Country Partnerships blog for updates

 - Consult a list of members

-The University of Waterloo serves as the ZCRP “hub” on behalf of the CCGHR, overseen by Prof. Craig Janes (advisor), and Prof. Fastone Goma at the University of Zambia.
-Both Prof. Craig and Prof. Goma are involved in the Zambezi EcoHealth Partnership (ZEP)—a special initiative in Zambia’s Western Province.
-To learn more or get involved, please contact our hub manager.
+The University of Waterloo serves as the ZCRP “hub” on behalf of CCGHR, overseen by Craig Janes, and Fastone Goma at the University of Zambia.